flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 ### [Ex 3-2](./Exercises/Ex3_2/ex3-2.c)

 *Write a function `escape(s, t)` that converts characters like newline and tab into visible escape sequences like \n and \t as it copies the string t to s.
 Use a `switch`.
 Write a function `unescape(s,t)` for the other direction as well, converting escape sequences into the real characters.*

+We write our implementation to work for all of the control characters.

 ### [Ex 3-3](./Exercises/Ex3_3/ex3-3.c)